Computer Science & Computer Engineering (CSCE)

 CSCE A331 Programming Language Concepts 3 Credits

-Study of the theoretical foundations needed to design and implement modern programming languages, including syntax, type systems, semantics, and memory structures.
+Covers theoretical foundations needed to design and implement modern programming languages, including syntax, type systems, semantics, and memory structures.
 Comparison of several programming languages in different paradigms such as procedural, functional, logic, and scripting languages.
-Programming assignments will be given in each language studied.

 Prerequisites: CSCE A248 with a minimum grade of C and CSCE A311 with a minimum grade of C.